mjtiv/AgenticAI_MissingPieces/README.md

 This repo is a **roadmap**, released openly in the hope that someone will pick it up and build.
 The first group to execute this correctly could become the **market leader** in true Agentic AI infrastructure.

+ChatGPT and Grok — when asked to pattern-match industry dynamics — converge on the same conclusion:
+a standardized `.aix` execution format is a potential **kingmaker** for the next phase of AI.

 ⚠️ Note: This license applies only to the **roadmap content in this repository**.
 `.aix` itself has **core patents filed** on usage and execution — those rights remain reserved.
 This repo = free roadmap. `.aix` = protected infrastructure.